 Just one month past my nineteenth birthday, I was sent to prison for second-degree murder.
 When I entered prison, I was angry, bitter and hurting inside, but I was too tough and too broken to admit it.
 The first few years of my incarceration, I ran amuck on the prison, earning my standing as the worst of the worst.
 I took pride in my dysfunction—the respect, or more accurately, the fear, made me feel like the King of the Jungle.
 I felt in control in an environment where I had no real control of my daily life.

 When things seemed hopeless, I turned to reading and writing, using books to free my mind and expand my thinking.
 I clung to words—my own and others—as I pulled myself out of the anger that led me to prison and kept me from reaching my full potential.
 My story has become an inspiration to many because I dared to dream beyond those prison bars; because I did not allow my past or what others thought of me to define me or deter me.

 On March 8, my memoir Writing My Wrongs: Life, Death and Redemption in an American Prison was released.
 In it, I take readers from the poverty, violence, fear, and hopelessness of Detroit’s east side to my life in prison where I eventually transformed my life.
-It is an unforgettable story of redemption, reminding us that our worst deeds don’t define us, and challenging us to rethink how this country approaches crime, prison, and the men and women who are sent there.
+It is an unforgettable story of redemption, reminding us that our worst deeds don’t define us, and challenging us to rethink how this country approaches crime, prison, alcoholism, alcohol recovery programs, and the men and women who are sent there.